Corruption13/Connect-Four-TM/README.md

 # Connect-Four-TM
-An HTML 5 - Python classic game of Connecting four dots.
+An HTML 5 - Python classic game of Connecting four dots, made for Telegram.